atedstone/gnssice/README.md

 7. `conc_daily_geod.py`: Concatenate daily track GEOD files to year.
 8. `calculate_local_origin.py`: Only if this is a new site, to calculate local origin position.
 9. `gnss_disp_vel.py`: Transform coordinates, filter data, convert to along/across-track displacements, calculate velocities.
+10. Be sure to retain the post-processing ancillary files if they are to be used to process another batch of data from a site in the future.

 Example using site **lev5**, 2021, days 129 to 242: